Dynatos/personal-website/README.md

 ***Hidden tool***
 **Runescape Max Hit Calculator**

 Another tool for the MMORPG Runescape (Oldschool servers).
-I made this tool to better understand how the internal mechanisms of the game work and to help myself optimize my progression in-game.
-A strict pipeline is required to get an accurate output, and certain modifiers are multiplicative making them more impactful on the final output.
-A full breakdown of the formula can be found at https://oldschoolrunescape.fandom.com/wiki/Maximum_melee_hit
+I made this tool to better understand how the internal mechanisms of the game work, and to practice creating a readable data pipeline with encapsulated functions that have self-explanatory names.
+Having a strict pipeline is required to get an accurate output, and certain modifiers are multiplicative making them more impactful on the final output, and thus, more useful in-game.
+A full breakdown of the formula can be found at https://oldschoolrunescape.fandom.com/wiki/Maximum_melee_hit My implementation of the logic can be found under /scripts/maxHitCapsule.js

 ***Tool can be found at HTTPS://jasonwortley.com/runescape_max_hit note that the search bar function is broken as of February 2019***